Background pattern

 • chest discomfort

-• blood in sputum (the substance that is expelled when coughing)
+• blood in the sputum (the substance that is expelled when coughing)

-• persistent or worsening muscle weakness, a symptom often associated with conditions such as myasthenia (muscle weakness) or Parkinson's disease.
+• persistent or worsening muscle weakness, a symptom often related to disorders such as myasthenia (muscle weakness) or Parkinson's disease.

-If you have hearing problems or kidney function problems, your doctor may take blood samples to monitor the amount of Vantobra present in your body.
+If you have hearing or kidney problems, your doctor may take blood samples to monitor the amount of Vantobra present in your body.

-If you or your maternal family members have a mitochondrial disease (a genetic disorder) or hearing loss due to antibiotics, you are recommended to inform your doctor or pharmacist before taking this medicine.
-Certain mitochondrial mutations may increase your risk of hearing loss with this product.
+If you or members of your maternal family have a disease caused by a mitochondrial mutation (a genetic disease) or hearing loss due to antibiotics, it is recommended that you inform your doctor or pharmacist before taking this medicine.
+Certain mitochondrial mutations can increase your risk of hearing loss with this product.
 Your doctor may recommend genetic tests before administering Vantobra.

-Inhalation of medicines can cause chest discomfort due to narrowing of the airways; this can occur with Vantobra.
-Your doctor may ask you to use other suitable medicines to widen the airways before using Vantobra.
+Inhaling medications can cause chest discomfort due to the narrowing of the airways; this can happen with Vantobra.
+Your doctor may ask you to use other medications suitable for widening the airways before using Vantobra.

-Strains ofPseudomonascan become resistant to antibiotic treatment over time.
-This means that, over time, Vantobra may not work as it should.
+Pseudomonasstrains can become resistant to antibiotic treatment over time.
+This means that, over time, Vantobra may stop working as it should.
 If you have doubts about this, consult your doctor.

-If you are also taking tobramycin or another aminoglycoside antibiotic administered by injection, this may increase the risk of adverse effects.
+If you are also taking tobramycin or another aminoglycoside antibiotic administered by injection, this may increase the risk of experiencing side effects.
 Your doctor will monitor you as necessary.

 Children